ZeroBoundLabs/hyperstaker-ui/README.md

 ## Overview <a name="overview"></a>

-Hyperstaker super charges early stage software projects by attaching early contributors to future any project success.
+Hyperstaker is a decentralized platform which super charges early stage software projects by attaching early contributors to future any project success.
+It does this by bridging the funding gap between innovation and venture capital by creating utility, value, and demand for Hypercerts.
+The platform allows users to predict and fund promising public goods projects while securing a vested interest in their success.

 ## Features <a name="features"></a>

+- Project discovery and funding interface
 - Enables donations to projects
+- Integration with Hypercerts for impact tracking
 - Staking on Hypercerts (coming soon)
+- Retro-funding support

 ## Contribute <a name="contribute"></a>